corybrunson/lastfirst/docs/fixed-adaptive/math-draft.md

 We designed the lastfirst procedure to addresses an issue with maxmin that arises when, due to the use of binary or categorical variables or to limits on measurement resolution, a data set includes many duplicate or otherwise indistinguishable cases.
 While these issues may be negligible when such points are rare, they raise computational and interpretative concerns when they are common.

-Maxmin has been used recently in topological data analytic settings.
+Maxmin has often been used in TDA.
-@deSilva2004 propose witness complexes, later generalized to alpha complexes [@], for the rapid approximation of persistent homology: Given a point cloud, a set of landmark points and their overlapping neighborhoods define a nerve, which stands in for the Vietoris--Rips complex at each scale.
+@deSilva2004 propose witness complexes, later generalized to alpha complexes [@], for the rapid approximation of PH: Given a point cloud, a set of landmark points and their overlapping neighborhoods define a nerve, which stands in for the Vietoris--Rips complex at each scale.
 They use maxmin as an alternative to selecting landmark points uniformly at random.
 The procedure ensures that the landmarks are locally separated and roughly evenly distributed.
+Other uses include the selection of a sample of points from a computationally intractable point cloud for the purpose of downstream topological analysis, as when performing the mapper construction [@Singh2007]; and the heuristic optimization of a fixed-radius ball cover of a point cloud, in the sense of minimizing both the number of balls and their shared radius [@Dlotko2019].
+In addition to approximating PH, maxmin was used in these cases to reduce the sizes of simplicial complex models of point cloud data for the sake of visualization and exploration.

 [^maxmin]: This procedure is distinct from many other uses of "maxmin" and related terms.

-Other uses include the selection of a sample of points from a computationally intractable point cloud for the purpose of downstream topological analysis, as when performing the mapper construction [@Singh2007]; and the heuristic optimization of a fixed-radius ball cover of a point cloud, in the sense of minimizing both the number of balls and their shared radius [@Dlotko2019].
-In addition to approximating persistent homology [@deSilva2004; @Dlotko2019], maxmin has been used to reduce the sizes of simplicial complex models of point cloud data for the sake of visualization and exploration [@Singh2007; @Dlotko2019].

 ## Motivation

-The ball covers mentioned above have been proposed as an alternative to mapper [@Dlotko2019], where they exchange complexity for computational cost, and the mapper construction itself relies on a crucial covering step that has received limited theoretical attention.
+The ball covers mentioned above have been proposed as an alternative to mapper [@Dlotko2019], where they exchange discretion for computational cost, and the mapper construction itself relies on a crucial covering step that has received limited theoretical attention.
 Conventionally, mappers rely on covers consisting either of overlapping intervals (when the lens is one-dimensional) or of their cartesian products (higher-dimensional).
 For this purpose, we propose that ball covers, heuristically optimized using the maxmin procedure, have a potential advantage over conventional covers, alongside a potential disadvantage.

-Conventionally, mappers use low-dimensional lens spaces $\mathbb{R}^p$ and one of two types of cover, based on overlapping intervals either of fixed length or at fixed quantiles [@Piekenbrock2020].
+Conventionally, mappers use low-dimensional lens spaces $\mathbb{R}^p$ and one of two types of cover, based on overlapping intervals either of fixed-length or at fixed quantiles [@; @Piekenbrock2020].
 We think of this length or quantile as the _resolution_ of the cover.
 When $m>1$, covers for $Y\subset\mathbb{R}^m$ can be obtained as the cartesian products of those of the coordinate projections of $Y$---so, if $\pi_1,\pi_2:\mathbb{R}^2\to\mathbb{R}$ are the coordinate projections, then interval covers $\{I_\alpha\}$ and $\{J_\beta\}$ of $\pi_1(Y)$ and $\pi_2(Y)$ give rise to the rectangle cover $\{I_\alpha \times J_\beta\}$ for $Y$.
 While these cover types are manageable in very few dimensions, the number of sets scales geometrically with $p$, holding the resolution fixed.
 Moreover, eventually most of the resulting cover sets will contain no points of $X$, and additional calculations will be needed to restrict to the non-empty sets.
 In contrast, a cover obtained by centering balls at a subset of landmark points in $Y$ will have greater up-front computational cost but will be guaranteed to contain no empty sets, and the number of sets required to capture the topology of $Y$ will increase only with the geometric and topological complexity of $Y$, not with $p$.
 (We test this hypothesis in Section\nbs\ref{sec:experiments}.)

-Nevertheless, the maxmin cover requires a meaningful distance metric: the dissimilarity of cases $x$ and $y$ is captured by their distance $d(x,y)$, regardless of where $x$ and $y$ are located in $X$, and the neighborhoods $B_r(x)$ and $B_r(y)$ about landmarks $x$ and $y$ play an equal role in the cover.^[Is there a term for this property, e.g. something being a "universal constant"?]
+Moreover, the maxmin cover requires not a coordinatization but only a distance measure: the dissimilarity of cases $x$ and $y$ is captured by their distance $d(x,y)$, regardless of where $x$ and $y$ are located in $X$, and the neighborhoods $B_r(x)$ and $B_r(y)$ about landmarks $x$ and $y$ play an equal role in the cover.^[Is there a term for this property, e.g. something being a "universal constant"?]
-This means that cover sets centered at landmarks in sparse regions of $X$ will be more numerous and of lower cardinality than those centered in dense regions.
+This means, however, that cover sets centered at landmarks in sparse regions of $X$ will be more numerous and of lower cardinality than those centered in dense regions.
-The assumption is violated in many real-world settings, including much of biomedicine.
-For example, in psychometric terms, this would mean that inter-case distance is an \emph{interval}, not only an \emph{ordinal}, variable, so that the distances between cases in a point cloud representation has a definite meaning independent of which cases are considered.
-This assumption is often made for convenience, but it generally does not follow from theory.
+While this assumption is often made for convenience, it often does not hold in practice, including in much of biomedicine.

-This motivates us to produce a counterpart to the ball cover that we call the _neighborhood cover_, each set of which may have a different radius but (nearly) the same cardinality.
-Especially in analyses of medical and healthcare data, underlying variables can often only be understood as ordinal.
-Other representations of high-dimensional data sets are commonly defined by similarity (or dissimilarity) measures such as cosine similarity rather than by coordinates and associated metrics.
+This motivates us to produce a counterpart to the ball cover that we call the _neighborhood cover_, each set of which may have a different radius but (roughly) the same cardinality.
+Especially in analyses of medical and healthcare data, underlying variables can often only be understood as ordinal, and high-dimensional data sets are commonly analyzed using similarity measures rather than coordinate embeddings.
 Furthermore, because measurements are coarse and often missing, such data often contain indistinguishable entries---cases all of whose measurements are equal and that are therefore represented as multiple instances of the same point.
 All of these attributes violate the assumptions of the ball cover approach and suggest the need for an ordinal counterpart.

 # Procedures
 \label{sec:procedures}